synchealth/handbook/content/handbook/Time Off of all Kinds.md

 Associates accrue PTO based on hours worked per pay period.
 Associates can accrue a maximum of 184 hours of PTO.
 Associates with 184 hours of PTO will not accrue PTO until their PTO balance falls below 184 hours.

-PTO will be paid out at separation in accordance with state law.
+PTO will not be paid out at separation unless required by state law.

 ### Honoring Global Tradition